maksliu/valid/README.md

 ## Creating Custom Rules

-Creating a custom rule is as simple as implementing the `validation.Rule` interface.
+Creating a custom rule is as simple as implementing the `valid.Rule` interface.
 The interface contains a single method as shown below, which should validate the value and return the validation error, if any:

 ```go